-The massive scare over the DNSChanger is yet another reminder to be diligent to keep your computer safe.
+The massive scare over the DNSChanger in was yet another reminder to be diligent to keep your computer safe.
 According to the FBI, an Estonia group was able to surreptitiously capture at least $14 million by replacing advertisements on computers of unsuspecting Internet users with their phony ads.

-About 50,000 U.S. computers among 250,000 systems worldwide were believed infected with the Trojan.
+About 50,000 U.S. computers among 250,000 systems worldwide were believed infected with the Trojan in July 2012.
 Most of the damage was in the U.S., Germany, Great Britain, India and Italy.

 At first, it was only big bank customers being attacked.
 Now, cybercriminals have victimized credit unions and their members.